sandviklee/sandviklee/README.md

 <br />
 <br />

-- 🔭 I’m currently developing my own portfolio website, to show off my work.
+- 🔭 I’m currently developing my own portfolio website and working at @Kateter
-- 🌱 I’m currently learning Javascript and C.
+- 🌱 I’m currently learning React and C.
 - 👯 I’m looking to collaborate on AI stuffs, hopefully with [Sigurd-Pettersen](https://github.com/Serphyus) in the future!
-- 📫 How to reach me: simonsle@stud.ntnu.no or simon@sandviklee.dev
+- 📫 How to reach me: simonsle@stud.ntnu.no

 <br />